psychoinformatics-de/studyforrest-www/content/pages/acq_aomovie.rst

 Due to the high scan resolution, the brain coverage of the scans was limited.
-The following demo illustrates the average volume captured across participants (click on the image for an interactive demonstration).
+The following demo illustrates the average volume captured across participants (click on the image for interactive exploration).
 In addition to the raw data, BOLD scans corrected for motion and spatial distortions (see below), and group-aligned images are provided as part of the data release.

 .. raw:: html